 - a.
 The guidance in RowSafe should be taken account of at all times. - b.
 This applies before, during, and after racing periods, to all competitors and their equipment and to the organising committee and all other officials and helpers. - c.
 All officials are to use their best endeavours to ensure compliance with the competition safety documentation and guidance.

-5-2-2 Welfare Officer
+5-2-2 Safety Adviser

-Before a competition the Organising Committee shall appoint a Welfare Officer , who shall become a member of the Organising Committee and who is responsible for producing appropriate Welfare Plans for the competition.
+a.
+Before a competition, the Organising Committee shall appoint a Safety Adviser who shall become a member of the Organising Committee and shall advise taking account of the guidance in RowSafe.